-To help you decide whether or not mortgage life insurance is the right option for you, we’ve laid out a comprehensive list of pros and cons.
+To help you decide whether or not ML insurance is the right option for you, we’ve laid out a comprehensive list of pros and cons.

-- Mortgage life insurance is designed to protect what is most people’s largest investment, their homes.
+- ML insurance is designed to protect what is most people’s largest investment, their homes.